korpling/pepperModules-TEIModules/README.md

 <a name="ml"></a>
 ### metadata.lastpartonly

-Enabling this flag triggers the deletion of everything from metadata keys but what is after the last '/'. '@' characters are also removed.
+Enabling this flag triggers the deletion of everything from metadata keys aside from the part after the last '/'.
+The same goes for attributes, only the attribute name is kept.

 For example, this
 ```